servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

   you should use its protected `CreateCommandDbContextAsync` method to get `DbContext` where you are going to make changes.
   You still have to call `SaveAsync` on this `DbContext` in the end.

+And two last things 😋:

-And finally, note that now you can't pass values from the "main" block to the invalidation block directly.
+‎1.
+You can't pass values from the "main" block to the invalidation block directly.
 It's not just due to their new order - the code from your invalidation blocks will run a few times for every command execution (once on every host), but the "main" block's code will run only on the host where the command was started.

-So to pass some data to your invalidation blocks, you should use `CommandContext.Operation().Items` collection - nearly as follows:
+So to pass some data to your invalidation blocks, use `CommandContext.Operation().Items` collection - nearly as follows: